ngx-utils/cache/README.md

 ## Example of usage

-Following example shows how to cache all `GET` requests performed on server side and don't send second requests in browser but get it from cached data.
+Following example shows how to cache all `GET` requests, performed on server side, and get cached data in browser (and don't send requests second time).

 First of all we need create wrap for `Http` service:
 ```ts